The Importance of Teaching Geography in Elementary School

 Preparing for the Future

 As globalization continues to shrink our world, having a solid grasp of geography is essential.
 Future careers and personal interactions will increasingly require an understanding of the world.
-Early geography education equips students with the knowledge and skills they need to navigate and succeed in a globalized society, whether they are engaging in international business, participating in cross-cultural exchanges, or simply traveling.
-The good news is, it can be far more fun than when I grew up!
+Early geography education gives students the knowledge and skills they need to navigate and succeed in today’s society, whether their future is in international business, participating in exchange programs, or simply traveling.
+The good news is, it can be far more fun than when I grew up! #nomoreboringworksheets

 I thought I’d share a few pictures of some of the fun mapping activities I do with my class, and maybe you’d like to try some too!
 Check these out.